jonfpersson/Code-Crust/docs/_posts/2023-02-01-Tamagotchi game development in C++.markdown

 # Code structure

 Seeing as this was my first private C++ project, the structure underwent various iterations.
 There always seemed to be a better way of doing things.
-Firstly, I made two classes to represent the fundamental components of my game, A monster class and a UI controller.
+Firstly, I made two classes to represent the fundamental components of my game, a monster class and a UI controller.

 {% highlight cpp %}